Will-404-debug/holbertonschool-csharp/csharp-hello_world/README.md

-# 0-new_project

-This is a new C# console project created using the .NET SDK.
+s is a new C# console project created using the .NET SDK.

 ## Project Structure

 - **0-new_project.csproj**: The project file containing project settings and dependencies.
-- **Program.cs**: The main program file containing the entry point of the application.
+- **0-new_project.cs**: The main program file containing the entry point of the application.
 - **obj/**: Directory containing temporary build files and project metadata.